CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 Given that states must include state-specific outcomes and metrics in their APDs, it is important that the Intake Form matches what is listed in the APD.
 When a state approaches ORR and CR, it will need to meet with CMS to finalize and approve the specific evidence it will provide as part of the certification process.

-The Intake Form template can be found on the GitHub Repository as well as [Medicaid.gov](https://www.medicaid.gov/medicaid/data-systems/certification/streamlined-modular-certification/index.html).
+The Intake Form template is available in the MES Certification Repository as well as on [Medicaid.gov](https://www.medicaid.gov/medicaid/data-systems/certification/streamlined-modular-certification/index.html).

 ### Q19: When should a state fill out the Intake Form?
 A: States should start filling out the Intake Form once the outcomes and metrics in the APD have been approved.
 If a state did not complete the Intake Form as part of the APD approval and the project is nearing ORR, CMS will work with the state to complete the Intake Form with outcomes and metrics selected by the state.